naninovel/docs/docs/guide/localization.md

 Press "Generate" button to create (update) the localization resources.
 On consequent runs the tool will respect previously generated localization documents and preserve localized statements in case the source material has not changed.

-Script localization documents are grouped under `Scenario` folder and consist of statements in the following format:
+Script localization documents are grouped under `Scripts` folder and consist of statements in the following format:

 ```nani
 # ID